Genotyping – what it is and how it works

 Once your IFC is set up, the samples and master mixes pass through a complex network of fluid lines, valves and membranes, so that each sample is combined with each master mix in a microfluidic reaction chamber (the grey square in the center).
 Using a 192.24 IFC (as shown in the image above), this results in 4608 different combinations.
 Using a special qPCR cycler11, you can then analyze your samples for SNPs as described above.

-If you're using IFCs for your genotyping workflows, you might want to automate the IFC loading steps, as the manual pipetting of such a complex format can be error-prone and tedious.
+If you're using IFCs, you might want to automate the loading steps, as the manual pipetting of such a complex format can be error-prone and tedious.
 An application note of how an IFC can be loaded on the ASSIST PLUS pipetting robot can be found here.

 MassARRAY SNP genotyping